Cmmitchem/assignment1/README.md

 ### Notes
-The only challenge that I faced was when dealing with the cocoapods in the terminal.
+The only challenge that I faced was when dealing with the cocoapods in teh terminal.